voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As you continue through the course, you'll explore more advanced techniques, real-world scenarios, and best practices where PowerShell and the .NET Environment class can be employed to streamline system administration, automation, and configuration tasks.

-### Lesson 9: Advanced Automation Techniques 🚀
+### Lesson 9: Advanced Automation Techniques

 #### Scripting and automating tasks using "Environment" class features: Combine the capabilities of the "Environment" class with PowerShell scripting to automate complex system administration tasks

-Sure!
 Let's combine the capabilities of the "Environment" class with PowerShell scripting to automate a complex system administration task.
 In this example, we'll create a script that checks the available free disk space on the system and notifies the administrator if it falls below a certain threshold.

 ```powershell
 # Load the .NET assembly containing the "Environment" class